Public-Health-Scotland/technical-docs/Posit Infrastructure/How to Install and Use Geospatial R Packages.md

 - [{raster}](https://rspatial.github.io/raster/reference/raster-package.html)
 - [{leaflet}](https://rstudio.github.io/leaflet/)

-Please note: {rgdal} now been retired from CRAN and has therefore been removed from this documentation.
+Please note: {rgdal} has now been retired from CRAN and has therefore been removed from this documentation.
 However, versions of {leaflet} >= 2.2.0 do not depend on this package.
-To avoid dependency on obsolete packges, older versions should only be installed if strictly necessary.
+To avoid dependency on obsolete packages, older versions should only be installed if strictly necessary.
 Please try to use the most up-to-date versions wherever possible.

 ## Setting environment variables